mspnp/vnet-integrated-serverless-microservices/env/readme.md

 export ARM_TENANT_ID="{tenant}"
 ```

-Load the values from the .env file using the command `source .env`.
+Load the values from the .env file using the command `source .env`. *This may not work in your setup, leading to issues applying the terraform template and logging in with the service principal.
+If so, you need to copy the contents of the .env file and execute it directly in your terminal.*

 ### Create a storage acount for the backend config
 The `.env` file will set environment variables that determine the name of the resource group, the location, and the storage account used for saving Terraform state.